Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 Pump out articles like those and people will hang on your lips.

-One of the best things about working with Bay Marketing Co is that we like to automate.
+One of the best things about working with me is that I like to automate.

-We don’t advocate spending much time on Facebook or other social media platforms, but we don’t advocate ignoring them altogether either (although you’d be better off doing so).
+I don’t advocate spending much time on Facebook or other social media platforms, but I don’t advocate ignoring them altogether either (although you’d be better off doing so).

 Should you choose the automatic sharing option, your blog posts are shared to your Facebook page and email newsletter subscribers automatically.

-That leaves you free to do other, more important things, like craft your next blog masterpiece or call that caterer who still hasn’t sent you a quote.
+That leaves you free to do other, more important things, like phone a happy client for a testimonial or call that caterer who still hasn’t sent you a quote.

 Nobody thinks a donkey is sexy, but everyone knows a donkey works seriously hard.